 This site is unlike any other on the internet: this is the Louvre of great cinema and a suggestion to UNESCO for cinematic preservation.

-And it all starts here, with a story that you’ve never heard before that contains traces and impressions of every story you’ve ever heard before.
+And it all starts here, with a new story that contains traces and impressions of every story you’ve ever heard before.

 Wait a minute, wait a minute!
 You ain’t heard nothin’ yet.
-The site’s podcasts are here.
+All the podcasts are here.

 For my people who like reading, let me tell you a story about the best work of hundreds of thousands.
 Their work has “Fencing, fighting, torture, revenge, giants, monsters, chases, escapes, true love, miracles, swordplay, evil princes, beautiful princesses, and yes, some kissing.”
 Sit back and listen to a story about stories by Shakespeare, Scheherazade, Socrates, Shikibu, and Spielberg, among many others.
 I want to tell you the story of the 24 stories told by this gallery, each of which contains 100 of the greatest stories.